avabellaw/my-recipe/readme.md

         ![invalid image](docs/manual-testing/invalid-image.webp)
         * This caused the app to break when submitted.
         * I had forgotten ".html" on my template.
-        * I also noticed the image url was still the invalid one.
+        * I also noticed the image URL was still the invalid one.
-        * I reset the form image url before rendering the template with the validation messages.
+        * I reset the form image URL before rendering the template with the validation messages.
         * I forced validation to fail and tested this on a modified recipe.
 * I checked to ensure search validation worked.
 By entering no filter **or** search term.